-Definition: A class that blends online instruction with regularly scheduled classroom time or required or scheduled in-person contact, including exams, labs, etc. Text, reading lists, and/or other materials are stipulated.
+Definition: A class that blends online instruction with regularly scheduled classroom time or required or scheduled in-person contact, including exams, labs, etc. Generally, at least 50% of the class is delivered through online instruction.
+Text, reading lists, and/or other materials are stipulated.
 Hybrid courses with on-campus meetings are classified as on-campus courses.